ecocyc/PythonCyc/doc/tutorial.md

 ## Acknowledgments

+PythonCyc was developed by Mario Latendresse.
 Eli Bogart inspired some implementation details of PythonCyc from its PyCyc package, Tomer Altman wrote the original Pathway Tools Lisp API documentation at http://brg.ai.sri.com/ptools/api/ and Daniel Weaver suggested to implement some specific functions to access the functionality of FBA in Pathway Tools.
+Peter Midford implemented the upgrade to python 3.

 * * *